-- 1. Take a RJ45 cable and connect one end to the RJ45 LAN input jack of the projector and the other end to the RJ45 port. - Open the OSD menu and go to the ADVANCED > LAN Control Settings menu.
-Press Enter to display the LAN Settings page.
-Or you can press Network to open the LAN Control Settings menu directly. - 3.
-Highlight LAN Settings and press $\triangleleft / \triangleright$ to select DHCP ON. - 4.
-Press $\mathbf{\nabla}$ to highlight Apply and press Enter. - Please wait for around 15 20 seconds, and then re-enter the LAN Settings page.
+- Take a RJ45 cable and connect one end to the RJ45 LAN input jack of the projector and the other end to the RJ45 port. - 2.
+Open the OSD menu and go to the ADVANCED > LAN Control Settings menu. - 3.
+Press Enter.
+The LAN Control Settings page is displayed. - 4.
+Highlight LAN Settings and press ◄/▶ to select DHCP ON. - 5.
+Press ▼ to highlight Apply and press Enter. - Please wait for around 15 20 seconds, and then re-enter the LAN Control Settings page.
 The Projector IP Address, Subnet Mask, Default Gateway, and DNS Server settings will be displayed.
 Note down the IP address displayed in the Projector IP Address row.